 In order to effectively compete in the automotive supply industry, we must be able to launch new products and adopt technology to meet our customers' demand in a timely manner.
 However, we cannot ensure that we will be able to install and certify the equipment needed for new product programs in time for the start of production, or that the transitioning of our manufacturing facilities and resources under new product programs will not impact production rates or other operational efficiency measures at our facilities.
 In addition, we cannot ensure that our customers will execute the launch of their new product programs on schedule.
 We are also subject to the risks generally associated with new product introductions and applications, including lack of market acceptance, delays in product development and failure of products to operate properly.
 Further, changes in competitive technologies may render certain of our products obsolete or less attractive.
-Our ability to anticipate changes in technology and to successfully develop and introduce new and enhanced products on a timely basis will be a significant factor in our ability to remain competitive.
-Our failure to successfully and timely launch new products or adopt new technologies, or a failure by our customers to successfully launch new programs, could adversely affect our results.
+Our ability to anticipate changes in technology and to successfully develop and introduce new and enhanced products or adopt new technologies, or a failure by our customers to successfully launch new programs, could adversely affect our results.
 We cannot ensure that we will be able to achieve the technological advances that may be necessary for us to remain competitive or that certain of our products will not become obsolete.